Terrie Williams: The Terrie Williams Agency

 In 1988, she founded the Terrie Williams Agency (TTWA) a public relations firm.
 When it began, it represented Miles Davis and Eddie Murphy, TTWA expanded to offer employee training and motivational speaking for various organizations.
 The agency's clientele includes figures such as Prince, Chris Rock, Janet Jackson, Louis Gossett Jr., Al Sharpton, Sean "Diddy" Combs, Mo'Nique, Ntozake Shange, and Johnnie L. Cochran.
 Corporate clients have included HBO, Revlon, Time Warner, Essence magazine, and Forest City Ratner Companies.

 Her work in public relations has been referenced in textbooks, business guides, print editorials, social media, and pop culture.
 From its creation in 1988 to its closure in 2018, the public relations firm provided many services on a pro bono basis to under-served communities.

 Battle with depression

 In 2003, Williams suffered from severe depression that impacted her public relations career.
 She publicly discussed this in a 2005 Essence magazine interview, emphasizing the stigma around mental health treatment in the African-American community.
 Transitioning into a mental health advocate, Williams spoke nationally to encourage open conversations on mental health issues.
 She wrote a book, Black Pain, in 2009 that is focused on mental health challenges in the black community.

 Books

-Williams has written four books.
-Her first, The Personal Touch: What You Really Need to Succeed in Today's Fast-paced Business World offered "an excellent primer on the basics of building and maintaining business relationships."
-The second book, Stay Strong: Simple Life Lessons for Teens formed the basis of Williams' non-profit Stay Strong Foundation.
-A Plentiful Harvest: Creating Balance and Harmony Through the Seven Living Virtues, offers advice on how to insert core values into business practices.
-In 2008, she wrote Black Pain: It Just Looks Like We're Not Hurting.
+Williams has written four books; The Personal Touch: What You Really Need to Succeed in Today's Fast-paced Business World, Stay Strong: Simple Life Lessons for Teens, A Plentiful Harvest: Creating Balance and Harmony Through the Seven Living Virtues and Black Pain: It Just Looks Like We're Not Hurting.